 500-word proposals should describe a focused, idea-driven, and original group exhibition.
-Submissions also require a list of three potential artists, to show us you can think along these lines, though this list will not be shown to the jury, and is not included in the 500-word limit.
+Submissions also require a list of three potential artists, to show us you can think along these lines, though this list will not be shown to the jury, can change and is not included in the 500-word limit.
 To read examples of past winning proposals, click here.

 Creative people who have interesting exhibition ideas.
 Curators, artists, writers, and creative individuals, regardless of experience level, background, or location can apply.